athomasq/athomasq.github.io/categories/investing/user-manual.md

     **Communication Channels**

-6. Email is my preferred channel.
+6. Email is my preferred async channel.
 I'm trying to move all my "work" email to **at@abrahamthomas.info** -- if you previously corresponded with athos1@gmail.com, please switch.

 7. I read emails daily and indeed hourly, but may take 2-3 days to respond.
 If it's time-sensitive, don't hesitate to send me a nudge -- I don't mind.

 8. If you want a quick, short turnaround, text me or whatsapp me.
 Those channels are noisier and stuff slips through the cracks all the time, so again, don't hesitate to send me a nudge.

-9. For general discussions, Zoom (or equivalent) is good, but it can be fatiguing.
+9. Zoom (or equivalent) is good for open-ended conversation, but it can be fatiguing.
 Phone calls work just as well.

 10. Sometimes I like to record Loom videos when I don't have the time to write a detailed email.